 Why are so many companies under budget?

-A lot of companies have learned to operate as lean, mean, cost-cutting machines to survive economic challenges.
-That’s a successful approach.
-Until it’s not anymore.
-When companies don’t switch from a recession mindset to a growth mindset, they get left behind.
-Since IT problems truly are business problems, affecting everything from productivity to employee morale, lagging behind in IT impacts the entire company.
+A lot of companies have learned to operate as lean, mean, cost-cutting machines to survive various economic or business challenges.
+That’s a successful approach until it’s not.
+When companies don’t switch from a cost-cutting mindset to a growth mindset, they often get left behind.
+Since IT problems are business problems, affecting everything from productivity to employee morale, lagging behind in IT impacts the entire company.
 It’s also hard to keep employees happy if your technology makes their jobs harder when compared to the competition.

 What’s covered in the IT budget?

-IT budgets include everything from computers and servers to software, apps, cloud services, web hosting, maintenance, cybersecurity, telecommunications, audio visual equipment, outsourcing, consulting, travel, and of course, IT staff.
+IT operations include everything from cybersecurity to computers and servers to software, apps, cloud services, web hosting, maintenance, telecommunications, and audiovisual equipment.
+It also includes IT outsourcing, consulting, travel, and of course, your organization’s internal IT staff.

 And the percentage may also change over time.
 If it’s likely that your business will become more and more technology-driven, you should plan for your IT budget to become a bigger and bigger piece of the pie.
-Companies in the healthcare industry are a prime example of an industry that needs to continually increase its IT budget.
+Companies in the healthcare and transportation/logistics industries are prime examples of those that need to continually increase their IT operational budgets to keep up.

 Keep in mind that spending more on IT doesn’t necessarily translate to having better IT operations.
-Sometimes it’s the businesses that are spending less that are able to better leverage their IT because they’re spending wisely — on economies of scale, standardization, automation, and other advanced processes and systems that actually reduce costs over time.
+Sometimes it’s the businesses that are spending less that can better leverage their IT because they’re spending wisely — on economies of scale, standardization, automation, outsourcing, and other processes and systems that reduce costs the same year or over time.